|Dr. Robert J. Dranoff|

 Following his tenure at Dowling, Dranoff moved to Suffolk County Community College where he held the title Assistant Dean of Student Services and Director of Athletics.
 While serving Suffolk, Dranoff has also served as the Men's Regional Director of the National Junior College Athletic Association Region XV, and 18-institution regional athletic conference.
 He held those positions until 2008 when he was appointed Commissioner of the ECC.

 In addition to his work with the conference, Dranoff is active in the community with involvement in several organizations and instructs and presents to student and adult groups as well as college classes in the area of youth violence and bullying issues.
-He also is an adjunct professor in Sport Management at St. John's and Dowling College.
+He also is an adjunct professor in Sport Management at St. John's University and St. Joseph's College.

 Melissa Reilly (formerly Perry) begins her second tenure at the ECC after being named Associate Commissioner on June 8, 2015.